Skip to main content

 info

-The input source is only available for API profiles; it is not available for declarative self-initialization.
+The input source is only available for the workflows API; it is not available for declarative self-initialization.

 • field_name (string: <required>) - the field of the input request parameter to read.

-For example, if the parameter password was specified in a profile:
+For example, if the parameter password was specified in a workflow:

 request "password" {